 Screen time and learning

-Screen time can be good for your child’s learning and development when your child:
+When balanced with other activities, screen time can be good for your child’s learning and development.
+This can happen when your child:

 - has a purpose in mind when using screens – for example, when your child goes online to find instructions for a craft activity